Vault at the Olympics: Sidehorse vault

 The 1924 Summer Olympics had an odd programme.
 The regular vault event featured an unusual format, using a bar that had to be jumped over between the springboard and the vaulting horse.
-There was also a "sidehorse vault" (saut de cheval en largeur) event in which the competitors used a vaulting horse set sideways (perpendicular to the approach) to turn make a single flip.
+There was also a "sidehorse vault" (saut de cheval en largeur) event in which the competitors used a vaulting horse set sideways (perpendicular to the approach) to make a single flip.
 This was the only time that event was held.